Updated on November 29, 2022 by Sarina Tariq

 When you buy a bonded leather product expect to use it for the next 3 years maximum.
 Take care of it to make it last more, and it will, if you are lucky.
 But a real leather product will last forever if it is well maintained

 Real leather will cost a lot more than bonded leather.
 So many people use it to make upholstery for sofas, chairs, ottomans, recliners etc.

 Disadvantages of Bonded leather when compared to real leather

 You may be tricked into thinking that the bonded leather is the real leather.
 It can look uncannily like original leather.
 The look and feel can fool an inexperienced person.
 But there are certain sure fire things that distinguish bonded leather.

-It may feel uncomfortable against the skin because it not breathable and it is synthetic.
+☝It may feel uncomfortable against the skin because it is synthetic.